 Unlike carpet or upholstery stains, wood floor stains are not as common.
 When spills happen, a quick wipe, and maybe a bit of a cleaning solution if the spill was sticky, is all it takes to clean up the mishap.
 But sometimes spills can leave a lasting stain.
 Maybe a family member inadvertently left a full glass on the floor overnight.
 Or perhaps a spill didn't get fully cleaned up.
 Whatever the reason, stains on wood floors can cause dismay.
 However, depending on what type and how deep the stain is, you might be able to easily fix the spot.
 Here are some common questions and answers on how to remove stains from wood floors and tips on what kind of wood stain removers to use.

-A: White stains indicate a type of water stain that can be easy to remove.
+This might seem like a strange question, but the answer is important to helping you figure out how to best address the wood floor stain.
+White stains, for example, indicate a type of water stain that can be easy to remove.
 The color indicates the stain is located either in the finish or the waxy surface layer of the floor.

-A: Start by letting the stain dry for two days to see if it disappears on its own.
-If not, try several different methods for removing the stain from the wood floor.
-Cover the stain with a dry cotton cloth and rub with a hot iron (set to no steam) for two to three seconds.
+There are two more methods you can try as a watermark remover: Cover the stain with a dry cotton cloth and rub with a hot iron (set to no steam) for two to three seconds.
 Lastly, dampen a cloth with denatured alcohol and rub over the stain for just a few seconds.

 Black rings are more problematic; they are generally water stains that have penetrated into the finish of the floor.
 You have two options: Dip a small brush into a small amount of bleach and rub onto the stain; do a second round after several hours and let the area rest until the next day.
-Or, strip, sand, and reseal the area if possible.
+Or, you can strip, sand, and reseal the area if possible.